hrithick-codes/kubernetes-notes/README.md

 Now these pods are highly resilient.
 We can try stopping one but it will again recreate another one to make sure we have 3 pods running always!
 This is done by the ```ReplicaSet```.

-Deployment creates ReplicaSets, ReplicaSets manages all the pods, scales pods up/down for rolling updates.
-Rolls back the update in case of errors.
+Deployments create and manage ReplicaSets, which handle all the Pods for a Deployment.
+When you perform a rolling update, the Deployment gradually creates Pods in a new ReplicaSet while scaling down the old Pods.
+It checks if the new Pods are healthy and only proceeds if they pass health checks.
+If an error occurs during the update, the Deployment can roll back to a previous ReplicaSet.
+Kubernetes keeps previous ReplicaSets (with zero replicas) for rollback purposes, and a retention policy controls how many revisions are kept.

-## 4. How do We expose our containers?
+## 5. How do We expose our containers?

-We use ```Services```
+We use ```Services```.